Skip to main content

 Michigan's Leadership for Equity and Transformation Fellowship is a collaboration between MCAN and the Michigan Association of Secondary School Principals designed to create a pipeline of future principals who are equity-minded, transformative leaders who will advance postsecondary educational access and success.
 This 18-month project-based fellowship is grounded in the 4 Dimensions of Leadership from the Center for Educational Leadership to address overarching questions of how school leadership can ensure equitable postsecondary education opportunities for all Michigan students.

-The inaugural cohort of Michigan Leadership for Equity and Transformation Fellows is:
+The 2025-26 cohort of Michigan Leadership for Equity and Transformation Fellows is:

 Applications for this fellowship have closed.
 If you are interested in joining a future cohort, please email Jeneen Hatoum, MCAN director of high school innovation.